amberts/Amberts/README.md

 # About Me

+- ⚡ I'm passionate about pursuing excellence in knowledge-work delivery as an art and practice.

 - 🌱 I’m currently learning the cloud development and deployment tech stack and flow.

 - 🔭 I’m currently working on building a small, tech-enabled, product-led, lean startup.

 - 💬 Ask me about 17th-century horsemanship as an evidence base for leadership critique OR bespoke garment design and construction.